-Budgeted cost: £10,000
+Budgeted cost: £5,000

 Activity Evidence that supports this approach Challenge number(s) addressed Purchase further phonics (Supersonic Phonics) training for new staff in EYFS and KS1 Y1 phonics assessments show a gap between disadvantaged pupils in school and the LA average.
-2 Employ TA1 apprentice to support disadvantaged pupils in Y1 with phonics learning.
+2 Release English lead to monitor teaching, progress and attainment in phonics.
 Ensure the curriculum and extra-curricular activities develop SAL Children's SAL skills are well below age related expectations on entry to nursery 4 skills and enrich pupils' vocabulary by; Many pupils have a limited and unadventurous vocabulary Educational visits to the countryside and seaside Disadvantaged children have limited experience of the natural world and different localities.
+Curriculum theme days Disadvantaged pupils have limited cultural experiences, which impacts on their

-Curriculum theme days Creative after school craft clubs Buy into schools' library service for all pupils.
+Involvement of PP pupils in Big Sing project Subsidise trip to pantomime vocabulary and knowledge and understanding of the world.
+Buy into schools' library service for all pupils.
 Gap between disadvantaged/non in reading progress and attainment.
 2